-I will typically purchase a large bag of sunflower seeds and then a smaller bag of other types of seed.
+I will typically purchase a large bag of sunflower seeds and then a smaller bag of other types of seeds.
 I mix them together in my seed storage container and, if I’m careful, I usually end up spending less overall.

 Some other seeds you may consider for your blend include:

 - Striped sunflower seed: These are larger sunflower seeds, with thicker hulls that are harder to crack open.
-Many birds can’t eat them, but with their strong beaks cardinals have no trouble.
+Many birds can’t eat them, but with their strong beaks, cardinals have no trouble.

 - Sunflower kernels: These are the actual seeds from inside the hull.